Bridging Composite and Real: Towards End-to-end Deep Image Matting: Related Work

-\textbf{Image Composition.} As the inverse problem of image matting and the typical way of generating synthetic dataset, image composition plays an important role in image editing.
-Researchers have been dedicated to improve the reality of composite images from the perspective of color, lighting, texture compatibility and geometric consistency in the past years \cite{xue2012understanding,dih,towardcomposition,dihdataset}.
-Xue et al.~\cite{xue2012understanding} conducted experiments to evaluate how the image statistical measure including luminance, color temperature, saturation, local contrast, and hue determine the realism of a composite.
-Tsai et al.~\cite{dih} proposed an end-to-end deep convolutional neural network to adjust the appearance of the foreground and background to be more compatible.
-Chen et al.~\cite{towardcomposition} proposed a generative adversarial network(GAN) architecture to learn geometrically and color consistent in the composites.
-Cong et al.~\cite{dihdataset} contributed a large-scale image harmonization dataset and a network using a novel domain verification discriminator to reduce the inconsistency of foreground and background.
-Although they all done a good job in harmonizing the composites to be more realistic, the domain gap still exists when fitting the synthesis data into the matting model, the reason is a subjective agreed standard of harmonization by a human is not equivalent to a good training candidate for a machine learning model.
-In this paper, instead of working on generating consistent look composite images, we focus on generating composite images that can be used to reduce the generalization error on natural images of matting models.
+As the inverse problem of image matting and the typical way of generating synthetic dataset, image composition plays an important role in image editing.
+Researchers have been dedicated to improve the reality of composite images from the perspective of color, lighting, texture compatibility, and geometric consistency in the past years \citep{xue2012understanding,dih,towardcomposition,dihdataset}.
+Xue et al.~\citep{xue2012understanding} conducted experiments to evaluate how the image statistical measures including luminance, color temperature, saturation, local contrast, and hue determined the realism of a composite.
+Tsai et al.~\citep{dih} proposed an end-to-end deep convolutional neural network to adjust the appearance of the foregrounds and backgrounds to be more compatible.
+Chen et al.~\citep{towardcomposition} proposed a generative adversarial network(GAN) architecture to learn geometrically and color consistent in the composites.
+Cong et al.~\citep{dihdataset} contributed a large-scale image harmonization dataset and a network using a novel domain verification discriminator to reduce the inconsistency of the foregrounds and the backgrounds.
+Although they did a good job in harmonizing the composites to be more realistic, the domain gap still exists when fitting the synthetic data into the matting model, the reason is that a subjective agreed standard of harmonization by a human is not equivalent to a good training candidate for a machine learning model.
+Besides, such procedures may modify the boundary of the foregrounds and result in inaccuracy of the ground truth alpha mattes.
+In this paper, we alternatively focus on generating composite images that can be used to reduce the generalization error of matting models on natural images.

-\textbf{Domain Adaptation} Due to the tedious labor required to collect and annotate large-scale natural images from the real-world scenarios for different computer vision tasks such as image matting~\cite{xu2017deep,backgroundmatting}, crowd counting~\cite{wang2019learning}, object detection~\cite{dwibedi2017cut}, and semantic segmentation \cite{chen2019learning}, leveraging synthetic data to increase the volume of training set for deep leaning method becomes gradually prevalent, e.g., obtaining synthetic images from 3D virtual game engine for semantic segmentation~\cite{ Sankaranarayanan_2018_CVPR}.
-However, the domain gap between the synthetic images and real-world images degrades the generalization ability of deep models.